sqlitecloud/docs/src/pages/docs/commands/analyzer-suggest-id.md

 ## Description

-The ANALYZER SUGGEST ID command is used to analyze a query_id and return a suggestion about the optimal index to use to speed-up that query.
+The ANALYZER SUGGEST ID command analyzes a query_id and returns a suggestion about the optimal index to use to speed up that query.
-To reduce the rows to analyze, the PERCENTAGE argument can be used.
+The PERCENTAGE argument reduces the number of rows to analyze.
-If the APPLY argument is used then the suggested index is automatically written into the database.
+The APPLY argument writes the suggested index into the database automatically.
-The NODE argument can be used to force the execution of this command to a specific node of the cluster.
+The NODE argument forces the execution of the command to a specific node of the cluster.

 ## Return

-A rowset with the following columns: `statement`, `type`, `report`.
+A rowset with the following columns:
+* **statement**: reference to original statement (when multiple suggestions are returned)
+* **type**: 1 means SQL, 2 means INDEX, 3 means PLAN and 4 means CANDIDATE
+* **report**: sql or suggestion computed by the SQLite engine

 ## Example